-The internal pop filter also allows you to use this microphone in an outdoor setting without worrying too much about wind noise affecting your recording.
+The internal pop filter also allows you to use this microphone outdoors without worrying too much about wind noise affecting your recording.
 This internal pop filter makes it perfect for taking your show out on the road!

-There is also a 180º stand adapter made from super-hard plastic and gives you the ability to mount the microphone to your preferred style of stand.
+There is also a 180º stand adapter made from super-hard plastic, which allows you to mount the microphone to your preferred style of stand.

-It’s worth noting, though, that the reason the Shure SM58 doesn’t include a wide variety of accessories is that it doesn’t need them.
+It’s worth noting, though, that the Shure SM58 doesn’t include a wide variety of accessories because it doesn’t need them.

 While other microphones may include external pop filters and shock mounts, this brilliant little piece of equipment has them built directly into it.

-Despite all of its fantastic features, the Shure SM58 is a very reasonably priced microphone.
+Despite its fantastic features, the Shure SM58 is a reasonably priced microphone.
 You’ll be hard-pressed to find an alternative microphone that can do so much yet cost so little, and it’s perfect for anybody on a strict budget.

-The inexpensiveness of it also means that it’s an excellent choice for anybody new to podcasting and is looking for a great quality microphone that will last a long time, without needing to spend a fortune setting their studio up from scratch.
+The inexpensiveness of it also means that it’s an excellent choice for anybody new to podcasting and looking for a great quality microphone that will last a long time without spending a fortune setting their studio up from scratch.

 Pros & Cons

 The features and benefits of the Shure SM58 are undoubtedly fantastic.
-However, every person has their own needs and wants, and it might be that there are a couple of things that won’t work with your podcasting setup.
+However, every person has their own needs and wants, and there might be a couple of things that won’t work with your podcasting setup.

-Below, we’ve broken down each of the features into a simplistic list of pros and cons, giving you a better idea of whether it’s the right choice for you.
+Below, we’ve broken down each of the features into a simplistic list of pros and cons, giving you a better idea of whether it’s the right choice.

 - Rugged, durable construction that is designed to withstand wear and tear, as well as protect the microphone’s internal components

-- The XLR port creates a stable connection to either a mixer or an audio interface.
+- The XLR port creates a stable connection to a mixer or an audio interface.